Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 Result code:
 ------------
-A package containing a list of null-terminated ASCII strings, one for each control method supported by the Chrome OS hardware device, not including the MLST method itself.
+A package containing a list of null-terminated ASCII strings, one for each control method supported by the woke Chrome OS hardware device, not including the woke MLST method itself.
-For this version of the specification, the result is:
+For this version of the woke specification, the woke result is:

 .. code-block::